AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/extend/resolvers/index.md

 - `keysArg` provides the name of the primary key argument.
 For this example, the `keysArg` field is the argument name used when sending an array of SKUs to fetch multiple reviews.
 - `keyField` provides the key-value for each item in the batched query.
 For this example, the `keyField` indicates which Product field provides the SKU value to the review service.

-## Combining Schemas using declarative API
+## Combining schemas using declarative API

 We learned that we can combine multiple APIs in a mesh using `additionalTypeDefs` and `additionalResolvers`.